Olivia Button is a Customer Success Representative at Unite Us and supports providers that are part of the coordinated networks Unite Us powers.

-At the start of the new year, many policymakers across the United States pledged to direct energy towards continued criminal justice reform and the problem of mass incarceration.
-New York Governor, Andrew Cuomo plans to end cash bail for low-level offenses; Massachusetts Democrat candidates for Governor all agree on some repeal of mandatory minimum sentences; Civil rights lawyers put pressure on newly elected mayor of Atlanta to actualize her reform proposals and end pretrial detention.
+In 2018, many policymakers across the United States pledged to direct energy toward continued criminal justice reform and the problem of mass incarceration.
+New York Governor, Andrew Cuomo plans to end cash bail for low-level offenses; Massachusetts Democrat candidates for Governor all agree on some repeal of mandatory minimum sentences; Civil rights lawyers put pressure on the newly elected mayor of Atlanta to actualize her reform proposals and end pretrial detention.

 What was once considered to be one of America’s invisible populations, is now at the center of reform and progress.
 For years, advocates for criminal justice reform have pushed forward mechanisms to reduce the population residing in jails and prisons — approximately 2.2 million in 2017 — and today, there is opportunity to introduce real change in the way we seek justice.